Spain Digital Nomad Visa Guide (2024)

 Obtaining this type of visa is a good option if you have signed a short-term contract with a Spanish company that lasts for less than a year.

-The Employee visa lasts as long as your contract lasts, so this can be a perfect opportunity to see if you like the life of digital nomads or not.
+The Employee visa lasts as long as your contract does, so this can be a perfect opportunity to see if you like the digital nomad life.

-After the termination of your contract, you can prolong your stay by getting another job and applying for a digital nomad visa.
+After the termination of your contract, you can prolong your stay by getting another job and applying for the Digital Nomad Visa.

 Type #2: Entrepreneur visa for Spain